ElChurros/AudioRooms/README.md

 Once the server has started, visit [localhost:8000](http://localhost:8000)

-## Running the frontend with hot-reload
+## Running the app with hot-reload
 If you wish to modify the frontend React with hot-reload enabled, run the React development server from the `client` directory:
 ```bash
 cd client